Akash5422/Akash5422/README.md

-- 👋 Hi, I’m @Akash5422
+- 👋 Hi, I’m Akash
-- 👀 I’m interested in competitive coding
+- 👀 I’m interested in web development
-- 🌱 I’m currently learning c programming
+- 🌱 I’m currently learning java css html and other programming language
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for a well suited job as per my interest
-- 📫 How to reach me ...
+- 📫 All my projects are stored here

 <!---
 Akash5422/Akash5422 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.